A Public Scientific Hearing On Animal Experiments

 Today, Drs.
 Greek and Shanks have named Trans-Species Modeling Theory, which is akin to the Theory of Relativity and Theory of Evolution, in that it places decades of practical examples within a wider context - in our case evolutionary biology and complexity science - to explain how and why animals have always failed as predictive models of humans - and always will fail.

-FOR LIFE ON EARTH
+OPERATION BEAGLE, WITH FOR LIFE ON EARTH (FLOE)

 OUR VISION